 Conclusion

-We figured out how to work with Routing in Ktor, simple and nested paths, pass parameters, and used wildcards to create more paths that a user can use to access a single endpoint.
+We figured out how to work with Routing in Ktor, simple and nested paths, passing parameters, and using wildcards to create flexible endpoints that a user can use to access our application.